 Hinda Winawer, LCSW

-Outside of AIF, Ms. Winawer is co-founder and former director of the Center for Family, Community, & Social Justice which served over 1000 urban New Jersey students and families yearly.
+Ms. Winawer is co-founder and former director of the Center for Family, Community, & Social Justice which served over 1000 urban New Jersey students and families yearly.
 She has been adjunct faculty, Rutgers University Graduate School of Social Work and has presented in Germany, Czechoslovakia, Nicaragua, and Switzerland.
 A member of a various professional societies, Ms. Winawer served on the board of the American Family Therapy Academy (AFTA), chaired various committees, and is former AFTA president.
 Her various publications focus on the family/societal interface such as court-mandated treatment, ethnic culture and the integration of the political dimension into clinical practice and teaching.
-Former Family Process editor, recent publications (2017 & 2018) address the meaning of white racial identity in family therapy treatment and training.
-Private practice: Princeton, New Jersey.
+She is a former editor of Family Process with publications addressing the meaning of white racial identity in family therapy treatment and training.
+She maintains a private practice in Princeton, New Jersey.